united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 "parentAID": "4329875"
 }
 ```
-- **uniqueProduct:** To indicate the generation of a new product/ new product state send a MQTT message to `MQTT-to-postgres`
+- **uniqueProduct:** To indicate the generation of a new product or a new product state send a MQTT message to `MQTT-to-postgres`
 under the topic: `ia/<customerID>/<location>/<AssetID>/uniqueProduct`
 ```json
 {